Skip to main content

 • The changes from the main branch and the chevrons remain.

-• Check the editor contents after you click "Accept Current Change".
+• The chevrons should have been removed after you click "Accept Current Change".

 • The changes from the feature branch and the chevrons remain.

-• Check the editor contents after you click "Accept Current Change".
+• The chevrons should have been removed after you click "Accept Current Change".

 Hint.